SCRT-HQ/VaporShell/docs/glossary/New-VSEC2VPCGatewayAttachment.md

----
-layout: glossary
-title: New-VSEC2VPCGatewayAttachment
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2VPCGatewayAttachment

 ## SYNOPSIS
-Adds an AWS::EC2::VPCGatewayAttachment resource to the template
+Adds an AWS::EC2::VPCGatewayAttachment resource to the template.
+Attaches an internet gateway to a VPC, enabling connectivity between the internet and the VPC.

 ## SYNTAX